Card Advantage in Hearthstone

 The most straightforward way to get card advantage over your opponent is to play cards that draw cards, like Arcane Intellect and Sprint.
 The amount of cards your deck can draw, as well as its ability to reliably draw cards on a game-to-game basis, refer to the drawing power of the deck.

 There is no simple rule for how much drawing power your deck should have, every style of deck demands a different amount of drawing power to function.
 Aggro decks need very little drawing power, while control decks typically want quite a bit.
-Though drawing extra cards is great, card draw spells typically don't affect the board and are not very strong when you are under pressure from your opponent.
+Though drawing extra cards is great, card draw spells typically do not affect the board and are not very strong when you are under pressure from your opponent.
 The trick is to pack just enough drawing power into your deck to able to refuel when you are running low, but not so much that you will be unable to play to the board on key developmental turns in the mid game (typically turns 3 through 6).

 Whenever you are evaluating a card draw spell, you should keep in mind that each card has an inherent cost of one card.
 Therefore, a spell like Arcane Intellect (draws 2 cards) nets you one card, not two, while a spell like Mind Vision (draws 1 card) merely replaces itself without generating additional value.
 Therefore, cards like Mind Vision should not be considered a source of card advantage.